SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.8.2 Proportion of population with large household expenditures on health as a share of total household expenditure or income

-This target is interpreted to include research about 1) Achieving universal health coverage, 2) Avoiding financial obstacles/hardship in healthcare, including access to medicines/vaccines, 3) Achieving access to healthcare services, 4) Achieving access to essential medicines and vaccines that are safe and effective.
+This target is interpreted to include research about 1) Achieving universal health coverage and access to healthcare, 2) Avoiding financial obstacles/hardship in healthcare, including access to essential medicines and vaccines

 ##### Phrase 1

-The basic structure is *universal health coverage + achieving*
+This phrase covers achieving universal health coverage.
+The basic structure is *universal health coverage + action*.

 "Achieving" is interpreted broadly to cover both establishment, expansion, maintenance and obstacles. `for universal health coverage` finds a variety of phrases which are related to this, e.g. "policies for", "legal framework for", "tool for".